tjkwilliams/AgendaBuddy/README.md

-Android portion of Agenda Buddy\n
+Android portion of Agenda Buddy
 Some of the web files: https://github.com/pricejoshua/AgendaBuddyWeb